2 arrested after crashing carjacked vehicle in downtown Minneapolis

 A man and woman were arrested in Minneapolis Friday evening after crashing a stolen vehicle while trying to elude police.

 The incident began when police officers spotted the vehicle, which had been taken in an armed carjacking, and tried to stop it.
-The driver attempted to drive away but crashed at N. 3rd and Washington avenues about 6 p.m., a police spokesman said.
+The driver attempted to drive away but crashed at the intersection of N. 3rd and Washington avenues about 6 p.m., a police spokesman said.

 A man and woman were taken into custody and seen by medical personnel as a precaution.
 The man was booked into the Hennepin County jail.